Wild Rose Brewery: History

 Wild Rose Brewery was founded in 1996 by Mike Tymchuk and Alan Yule.
 The brewery was initially located in Foothills Industrial Park, and only produced draught beer for sale in bars.
 In 2002 the brewery began bottling beer in 1 L flip-top bottles.

 In 2006 the brewery moved to Building AF23 at Currie Barracks.
 The building, a Quonset hut originally built as a clothing supply store, was renovated to include not only the brewery but also the Taproom—an on-site pub.
 Upon having moved to the new location the brewery also expanded their business into bottling their products in 341 mL bottles.

 The brewery's increased popularity and doubts whether their lease at Currie Barracks would be renewed prompted the company to relocate the bulk of their production to a new location in Foothills Industrial Park (less than 1 km from Big Rock Brewery) in 2013.
 Their most popular beers are produced at the new facility, while certain seasonal and limited edition beers are still produced in small batches at the Currie Barracks facility, and rotating "Tap Room Cask" and "Brewers Tap" beers are available on tap only at the Taproom.

 In the spring of 2015 Wild Rose began packaging their beers in cans for the first time.

 In 2019, shareholders of Wild Rose Brewery voted to accept a takeover offer from Sleeman Breweries, which is itself owned by Sapporo Breweries of Japan.
 Due to its loss of independent ownership, Wild Rose was immediately removed from the Alberta Small Brewers Association.

-Beer
+Beers

 Wild Rose brews a set of 'core' beers, which are widely distributed on-tap in bars and available in liquor stores throughout Alberta: